sematext/docs/docs/synthetics/ssl-certs.md

 ## SSL Certificate Report

-SSL certificate report provides an overview of the certificate along with the details of the intermediate and root certificates.
+The SSL certificate report provides an overview of the certificate along with the details of the intermediate and root certificates.
 It contains the following details:

 * Common name of the subject and issuer
 * Validity period